Technical page

 What the managed platform includes operationally

-Managed OpenClaw
+Managed product

 Slug-scoped Azure deployment and hosting

-OpenClaw is deployed into a dedicated resource group per slug, with the core runtime hosted on Azure Container Apps rather than as an in-app tenant inside a shared footprint.
+CraftingData for OpenClaw is deployed into a dedicated resource group per slug, with the core runtime hosted on Azure Container Apps rather than as an in-app tenant inside a shared footprint.

 Security operations